 When a wheel cylinder is being replaced it is normal for the

-washing brake dust away, spray the drum and components, allow it to dry before beginning.
+brake dust away, spray the drum and components, allow it to dry before beginning.

 Wear a dust mask and gloves to help eliminate harmful contaminants.
 In the example

 below the brake shoes have already been removed.
-This is what
+This is what the wheel cylinder